v-iashin/BMT/README.md

 ## Details on Feature Extraction
-Check out our script for extraction of I3D and VGGish features from a set of videos: [video_features on GitHub](https://github.com/v-iashin/video_features).
+Check out our script for extraction of I3D and VGGish features from a set of videos: [video_features on GitHub](https://github.com/v-iashin/video_features/tree/4fa02bd5c5b8c34081dcfb609e2bcd5a973eaab2) (make sure to checkout to `4fa02bd5c5b8c34081dcfb609e2bcd5a973eaab2` commit).
 Also see [#7](https://github.com/v-iashin/MDVC/issues/7) for more details on configuration.

 ## Reproducibility Note